 - Rationale for the course release request

-- Letter of support from the Department Chair, including an endorsement of the course release (Please note: for faculty members in the Eskenazi School of Art, Architecture + Design, the Hamilton Lugar School of Global and International Studies, and the Media School, this letter must come from the Associate Dean)
+- Chair’s completion of the “Chair’s approval form,” including a note of endorsement for the course release (Please note: for faculty members in the Eskenazi School of Art, Architecture + Design, the Hamilton Lugar School of Global and International Studies, and the Media School, this form must be completed by the Associate Dean)

 - Two letters of recommendation, at least one from non-IU faculty